AndreuJove/mastercrawlerTFG/README.md

 ## Build with:
 - [Scrapy](https://docs.scrapy.org/en/latest/) - Scrapy is a fast high-level web crawling and web scraping framework, used to crawl websites and extract structured data from their pages.
 It can be used for a wide range of purposes, from data mining to monitoring and automated testing.
-- [Pandas](https://pandas.pydata.org/docs/) - is an opensource, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.
 - [Pydispatcher](https://grass.osgeo.org/grass79/manuals/libpython/pydispatch.html) - Multiple-producer-multiple-consumer signal-dispatching
 - [Twisted](https://readthedocs.org/projects/twisted/) - Twisted is an event-driven networking engine written in Python and licensed under the open source.